DanielLarsenNZ/NumberService/README.md

 The Google **Chubby lock service** is actually a single write region service.
 It orchestrates a master<sup>1</sup>.
 The read replicas (which may be thousands of miles away) are mirrors and are eventually consistent.
 This is OK because chubby is essentially a consistent cache lock service.

-Phase 1 fulfils the sequential guarantee requirement with Azure Cosmos DB and Functions at a cost of ~NZ$75 per month for 28 numbers per second.
+Phase 1 fulfils the sequential guarantee requirement with Azure Cosmos DB and Functions.
+A Cosmos DB stored procedure is used to read a lock document, increment the number, and replacement (with an etag pre-condition) in one procedure.
+If the proc is unable to replace the document (due another client updating first) then the proc will throw an exception.

+[Stored procedures and triggers are always executed on the primary replica of an Azure Cosmos container](https://docs.microsoft.com/en-us/azure/cosmos-db/stored-procedures-triggers-udfs#data-consistency#:~:text=Stored%20procedures%20and%20triggers%20are%20always%20executed%20on%20the%20primary%20replica%20of%20an%20Azure%20Cosmos%20container).
+This guarantees strong consistency within the proc (regardless of container consistency level) and is perfect for this use case.
+It is also interesting to note that Cosmos will ensure a [local majority quorum write before acknowledging back to the client](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels-tradeoffs#consistency-levels-and-throughput) (regardless of container consistency level).
+Strong consistency and multi-region reads ensures global majority quorum writes.

+ The phase one cost is ~NZ$75 per month for 28 numbers per second.

 ### Analysis